danieljrgde/telecom-paris/README.md

 Hope it helps some lost students haha

-**PS: I'd also like to thank José Lucas Barretto, Kevin Kühl and Lucas Miguel Agrizzi for providing their works from other filières.**
+**PS: I'd also like to thank José Lucas Barretto, Kevin Kühl and Lucas Miguel Agrizzi for providing some of their works.**

 <br>